documentationfor yFiles for HTML 3.0.0.1

 Working with the yFiles npm Module

-This section presents some of your options for installing yFiles as a npm dependency.
+This section presents several options for installing yFiles as an npm dependency.

 Installing from the Local Filesystem

-The easiest way to install the yFiles for HTML npm package is using a local file path.
-Once you have extracted the yFiles package, you will have four npm packages to choose from:
+The easiest way to install the yFiles for HTML npm package is by using a local file path.
+After you have extracted the yFiles package, you will have the following npm packages to choose from:

 • lib/yfiles-<version>.tgz

-See yFiles Library Formats and Development Mode for more details on the individual variants.
+See Development Mode for more details on these variants.

-To install one of the packages, simply run npm install with the path to one of these files:
+To install a package, run npm install with the path to the desired file:

-Alternatively, you can manually add the dependency to your package.json file and run npm install afterwards:
+Alternatively, you can manually add the dependency to your package.json file and then run npm install:

 {